ClickHouse/ClickHouse/docs/en/query_language/syntax.md

 Keywords are case-insensitive when they correspond to:

 - SQL standard.
 For example, `SELECT`,  `select` and `SeLeCt` are all valid.
 - Implementation in some popular DBMS (MySQL or Postgres).
-For example, `DateTime = datetime`.
+For example, `DateTime` is same as  `datetime`.

 Case-sensitivity of data type names you can check in the `system.data_type_families` table.